TED and Qatar Foundation unveil TEDinArabic—a new initiative to identify and amplify ideas in the Arabic language

 The impact of TEDinArabic is intended to endure long after this two-year partnership with the digital destination and its content remaining live after the culmination of this partnership.

-a conversation hosted as part of TED2020: Uncharted in which TED Global curator Bruno Giussani sat down with Dr. Ahmad M. Hasnah of Qatar Foundation’s Hamad Bin Khalifa University to discuss education amid the pandemic here.
+Check out a conversation hosted as part of TED2020: Uncharted in which TED Global curator Bruno Giussani sat down with Dr. Ahmad M. Hasnah of Qatar Foundation’s Hamad Bin Khalifa University to discuss education amid the pandemic here.

 TED is a nonprofit organization devoted to Ideas Worth Spreading, often in the form of short talks delivered by leading thinkers and doers.
 Many of these talks are given at TED conferences, intimate TED Salons and thousands of independently organized TEDx events around the world.
 Videos of these talks are made available, free, on TED.com and other platforms.
 Audio versions of TED Talks are published to TED Talks Daily, available on all podcast platforms.